fredym/workenv/README.md

 ------

-The most relevant configuration files are stored in this directory and symlinked from `$HOME` by `setup.sh`.
+The most relevant configuration files are stored in this directory and symlinked from `$HOME` by `setup`.

 tools
 -----

-There are some simple tasks I do very often but for which there is no command line tool yet available so I just create one and add it here.
-These tools are designed for **Mac OS X**.
+There are some simple tasks I often run but for which there is no command line tool yet available so I just create one and add it here.
+These tools are designed and built to run on **macOS**, although I've managed to run them on **Windows** and **Linux** with a few tweaks.